whitevanillaskies/whitebloom/docs/whitebloom.md

     diagram.png        # Files that originate outside whitebloom and open in native apps photo.jpg
-    .thumbs/           # Auto-generated low-res previews (internal, not committed)
+    .thumbs/           # Auto-generated low-res previews (internal, not committed) .inbox-snapshots/  # Pre-edit snapshots for binary asset diffs (internal, not committed)
 ```

 The `.wb.json` extension signals "Whitebloom board" while remaining parseable by any JSON tool.
 The `blossoms/` directory contains only assets that bloom into editors.
 The `res/` directory contains media referenced by nodes.